 - Ensure that your user ID has the correct authorizations to perform the task.
-Refer to "Security requirements for administrative tasks" on page 423 - Modify the broker and Configuration Manager so that they do not continue to communicate with the User Name Server.
-See "Disabling a User Name Server" on page 169 for details of the changes you must make.
+Refer to "Security requirements for administrative tasks" on page 453 - Modify the broker and Configuration Manager so that they do not continue to communicate with the User Name Server.
+See "Disabling a User Name Server" for details of the changes you must make.